 - Most recommended gambling operators

 Over 100 books and authors have been recommendations on the podcast.
-The full list is here but these are the top 10 most common and relevant recommendations.
+The full list is here but these are the top 12 most common and relevant recommendations.
 Only 4 of them are actually about gambling!

 Nassim Nicholas Taleb